LaunchCodeEducation/lchs/src/chapters/html/tags.rst

 .. admonition:: Note

    There are multiple headings in HTML going from ``h1`` to ``h6``.
 The headings get progressively smaller.

-   A good rule of thumb is to have only one ``h1`` in a web page and do not skip a level.
+   A good rule of thumb is to have only one ``h1`` in a web page.
+Also, do not skip a level, since headings can always be resized.
-   Headings can be resized so there is no need to do so.

 Tag Example
 -----------

-Here is an example of a basic web page using some of the tags above.
+Here is an example of a basic web page using three of the tags above.

 .. sourcecode:: html
    :linenos: